platformsh/platformsh-docs/src/development/variables.md

 ## Shell variables

-You can also provide a `.environment` file as part of your application, in your application root (as a sibling of your `.platform.app.yaml` file, or files in the case of a mult-app configuration).
+You can also provide a `.environment` file as part of your application, in your application root (as a sibling of your `.platform.app.yaml` file, or files in the case of a multi-app configuration).
 That file will be sourced as a bash script when the container starts and on all SSH logins.
 It can be used to set any environment variables directly, such as the PATH variable.
 For example, the following `.environment` file will allow any executable installed using Composer as part of a project to be run regardless of the current directory:

  ```yaml
 export PATH=/app/vendor/bin:$PATH